Tudmotu/solidity-hashmap/README.md

 ```

 ## Usage
-You must both import the library and extend the HashMap interface with the
+Usage is straightforward — import the library and use the `HashMap` type for your
-`using .. for` syntax.
+variables.
 ```solidity
 import 'solidity-hashmap/HashMap.sol';